RekGRpth/pg_task/README.md

 ```
 for tasks

-13) prints only string in quotes in output
+13) prints only strings in quotes in output
 ```conf
 pg_task.default_string = 'on'
 ```